 The surface pressure that gives the best results depends on the nature of the monolayer and is usually established empirically.
-Generally, amphiphiles can seldom be successfully deposited at surface pressures lower than 10 mN/m, and at surface pressures above 40 mN/m collapse and film rigidity often pose problems.
-When the solid substrate is hydrophilic (glass, SiO2 etc.) the first layer is deposited by raising the solid substrate from the sub-phase through the monolayer, whereas if the solid substrate is hydrophobic (HOPG, silanized SiO2 etc.) the first layer is deposited by lowering the substrate into the sub-phase through the monolayer.
+Generally, amphiphiles can seldom be successfully deposited at surface pressures lower than 10 mN/m, and at surface pressures above 40 mN/m collapses and film rigidity often pose problems.
+When the solid substrate is hydrophilic (glass, SiO2, etc.) the first layer is deposited by raising the solid substrate from the sub-phase through the monolayer, whereas if the solid substrate is hydrophobic (HOPG, silanized SiO2, etc.) the first layer is deposited by lowering the substrate into the sub-phase through the monolayer.

 In the case of Langmuir-Blodgett (LB) deposition, the solid substrate is dipped through the Langmuir film and extra space is required below the monolayer.
 It means the Langmuir film has to be fabricated with a LB-trough top with a sufficient well size for the substrate.
 The dipping mechanism holds the solid substrate and enables controlled deposition cycle(s).
 The Langmuir-Schaefer (LS) technique can be performed with a Langmuir trough top, as no additional depth is required below the monolayer.